vrapolinario/MinikubeWindowsContainers/README.md

 ## Requirements
 To get started you'll need:
-- Windows 11 or 10 host with Hyper-V installed
+- Windows 11 or 10 host with Hyper-V installed.
+  - Check out the documentation on how to install [Hyper-V on Windows](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
 - An External Switch must be configured
+  - Check out the documentation on how to create a new [Hyper-V Switch](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/connect-to-network).
 - MiniKube for Windows must be installed
+  - Check out the documentaiton on how to install [MiniKube on Windows](https://minikube.sigs.k8s.io/docs/start/)
 - An Evaluation install media (ISO file) for Windows Server 2022
+  - You can download an evaluarion media for Windows Server 2022 [here](https://info.microsoft.com/ww-landing-windows-server-2022.html).

 ### Creating and configuring a new MiniKube cluster